jgatharia/Sales_Analysis_Report/README.md

 ## Data Understanding

 The Dataset was downloaded from kaggle under the link: https://www.kaggle.com/datasets/vinothkannaece/sales-dataset?resource=download.
 It contains 1000 rows and 14 columns and is in a csv format.
-During the data understanding we have done data cleaning.
+During the data understanding we note that the data did not have any duplicates, no missing values and outliers.

 ### Top 10 Fast Moving Products